 The following example demonstrates the use of the

-function, which simulates one continuous
+contmixvar1 function, which simulates one continuous

-mixture distribution Y. Headrick (2002)’s fifth-order transformation is
+mixture distribution \(Y\).
+Headrick (2002)’s fifth-order transformation is

-used to generate the components of Y with n = 10000
+used to generate the components of \(Y\) with n = 10000.
+Headrick and Kowalchuk (2007) outlined a general

-These have been modified below to apply to continuous mixture variables
+\(Y^*\).
+These have been modified below

-and will be shown for Example 1.
-Note that they could
+Example 1.
+Note that they could easily be modified

-data.
-More details about continuous mixture variables can be found in
+about continuous mixture variables can be found in the Expected Cumulants and Correlations for

 Continuous Mixture Variables vignette.
 Some code has been modified